scionproto/scion/doc/hidden-paths.rst

 - GroupID: Unique 64bit identification of the group:
   :math:`OwnerAS_{48bit}||GroupID_{16bit}`

-- Version: A version indicating the version of the configuration

 - Owner: AS ID of the owner of the hidden path group.
-The Owner AS is responsible for maintaining the hidden path group configuration and distributing it to all servers that require it. *(Access: Read/Write)*
+The *Owner* AS is responsible for maintaining the hidden path group configuration and distributing it to all servers that require it.
+The *Owner* has Read and Write access to the Hidden Paths registry contents.

-- Writers: All ASes in the group which are allowed to register hidden paths *(Access: Read/Write)*
+- Writers: All ASes in the group which are allowed to register hidden paths The *Writers* have Read and Write access to the Hidden Paths registry contents.

-- Readers: All ASes in the group which are allowed to read hidden path information *(Access: Read)*
+- Readers: All ASes in the group which are allowed to read hidden path information.
+The *Readers* have Read access to the Hidden Paths registry contents.

-- Registries: All ASes in the group at which *Writers* register hidden paths *(Access: Read)*
+- Registries: All ASes in the group at which *Writers* register hidden paths.
+  The *Registries* have Read access to the Hidden Paths registry contents.
+  Note that even though they can Write data to the registry storage they maintain, they are unable to build paths that are valid in the Hidden Paths group, meaning they effectively only have Read access.

 The hidden path group configuration is shared amongst the members of the group out-of-band.
 It is the group owner's responsibility to disseminate updated